-21 Reasons to Drive to West Palm Beach, Florida
+12 Reasons to Drive to West Palm Beach

-Once you arrive in West Palm, it will feel like an entirely different Florida.
-You’ll find a city striking the perfect balance of urban energy and tropical relaxation, with the grandeur of Palm Beach just a short ride from the electricity of Clematis.
-And if you haven’t been up to West Palm in a while, what they’ve done with the past in the last half decade will impress you.
-So come take a ride up I-95 to the tropical urban gem you probably didn’t know about.
+But there are plenty of reasons to explore this city that straddles the line between Greater Miami and the Treasure Coast.
+West Palm Beach strikes the perfect balance of urban energy and tropical relaxation, with the grandeur of Palm Beach just a short ride from the electricity of Clematis.
+And if you haven’t been up to West Palm in a while, what they’ve done in the last half decade will impress you.
+So come take a ride up I-95—or kick back on the Brightline—and discover the tropical urban gem you probably didn’t know about.
 And see why West Palm Beach is worth the drive for an ideal weekend getaway.

 Waterfront drinking and dining doesn’t get better